stevenpelley/shell-wait-trap-test/README.md

 This repository may be opened and run within a devcontainer.
 See .devcontainer for configuration

-run test via `python3 test_driver.py [bash | fish]`.
+run test via `python3 test_driver.py [bash | fish | zsh]`.
 The output will display one signal per line by signal number and a either a success or error message.
 The printed result is intended to be used to diff bash against fish and each against some stored reference output as a regression test.

 currently runs a bash test showing that signals 9 (kill) and 19 (stop) fail.
 These signals cannot be caught so this is a correct result.